WGP Rules for Entrants|

 Language and Card Legality (Applies to US WS WGP Regionals and Nationals only):

 Decks must be built according to the Tournament Deck Construction and Restriction List, available in our How to Play section.
-Only Japanese-language cards may be used at all Regionals and the Nationals.
+Only Japanese-language cards, and specific English-language cards as listed on the Set Legality section, may be used at all Regionals and the Nationals.
 Please bring all proper translations.
-Japanese Edition (Japanese Language) cards only.

 Closed zones (stock, deck, etc) must have face-down cards stored in a uniform matter.
 This means no 'flipping around' climax cards in your deck so you can tell when a Cancel is coming up, no turning them in Stock so you know which ones in Stock are Climaxes, etc. This is ruled in HotC-run events as 'Notetaking' or 'Marking Cards', both of which are against the rules.